-Retired from Rio Tinto plc following 34 years' experience as an environmental scientist and technologist holding senior management appointments in steel, non-ferrous metals and mining sectors of industry.
-Extensive involvement in closure planning, decommissioning projects and clean-up programmes associated with contaminated sites in the UK and elsewhere and in the management and treatment of chemically reactive wastes.
+John retired from Rio Tinto plc following 34 years' experience as an environmental scientist and technologist holding senior management appointments in steel, non-ferrous metals and mining sectors of industry.
+He had extensive involvement in closure planning, decommissioning projects and clean-up programmes associated with contaminated sites in the UK and elsewhere and in the management and treatment of chemically reactive wastes.
 In particular his work has focused on inorganic, frequently metal contaminants, encountered in mining, ore processing and smelting processes.
 His career has included research and professional development in inorganic chemistry, geochemistry and geohydrology.